 It’s April and that means it’s Occupational Therapy (OT) Month.
 It’s also Limb Loss and Limb Difference Awareness Month so it’s an especially great time to speak with all our therapists, both occupational and physical, about why they love their jobs and how they help their patients.
 It’s clear that each of them wants to see their patients thrive and they each have the skill set and passion to make that happen.
 That’s what makes them the best in the biz let us show you:

-Patient care is what gets Carina Hill (pictured below) up in the morning.
+Patient care is what gets Carina (pictured below) up in the morning.
 She’s an OT at our center in Dallas.
 “That’s why I entered OT work,” she told us.
 “I like problem solving.
 That’s one of my favorite things to do.
 A patient may present a problem to me, and I have the luxury of the time and the space to figure it out.”
-Lauren Trent, our OT in Kansas City, agreed: “I feel super fortunate that every day I work with a patient, I’m helping them change their life for the better.”
+Lauren, our OT in Kansas City, agreed: “I feel super fortunate that every day I work with a patient, I’m helping them change their life for the better.”
 Lauren continued, “Everything that we do is to help the patient (especially those who have had a traumatic amputation) grow more independent, feel more self-sufficient, and get them back to the life they probably thought they could never have again after their accident.”

 To us, though, patient care isn’t just about putting in the work with our patients each day it’s larger than that.
 We also push the limits of upper limb prosthetic rehabilitation.
 We do that through research, writing journal articles, and creating and refining our outcome measures.
 “Our research drives the field, because we are the experts in upper limb prosthetic rehabilitation,” Lauren explained.
 “Being really involved in all the research aspects we get to drive where our care process goes and find those things that are important, that support our patients and support authorization of new prosthetics.”
 Lauren, who you can see below, finished by saying: “Working here is such a unique opportunity to not only affect people’s lives but to also affect the field.”